 Figure 1.
 Vertical structure of Organic Lake.
 (A) Parameters that varied unimodally with depth showed two zones: an aerobic mixed zone above 5.7 m and a denser suboxic deep zone below.
 (B) Additional factors that revealed stratification within the deep zone.
 The peak in concentration at 6.5 m for ammonia was also observed for all other nutrients assayed except nitrate and nitrite (see Table 1). σT = (1000−density); cond, conductivity; DO, dissolved oxygen; turb, turbidity.

 Figure 2.
-Diversity of (A) Bacteria and (B) Eucarya from each size fraction (0.1, 0.8 and 3.0 µm) at each sample depth (1.7, 4.2, 5.7, 6.5 and 6.7 m) of Organic Lake.
+Diversity of (A) Bacteria and (B) Eucarya from each size fraction (0.1, 0.8 and 3.0 µm) at each sample depth (1.7, 4.2, 5.7, 6.5 and 6.7 m) of Organic Lake aggregated at a class level.
 The x-axis shows normalized counts of SSU sequences.
 Taxa that belong to the same rank are shown grouped with a square bracket in the legend.
 Abundant taxa are labeled in the plot with a number that corresponds to the numbered boxes in the legend.
 (C) Composition of abundant bacterial classes.

 Figure 3.
 Heatmap and biclustering plot of the SSU composition of size fractionated (3.0, 0.8 and 0.1 µm) samples from a depth profile (1.7, 4.2, 5.7, 6.5 and 6.7 m) of Organic Lake.
 SSU were classified to the lowest taxonomic rank that gave bootstrap confidence > 85% until the rank of genus.
 SSU counts were normalized and square root transformed.
 Taxa that comprised <2% of the sample were not included.